-Each year, the Blue Lake International Exchange Program visits approximately 30 communities in many countries across Europe.
-In return for their generous hospitality, each European hosting community receives several scholarships to Blue Lake Fine Arts Camp to share with their young artists.
-The following year, our participants' families have the opportunity to serve as host families for these special European campers when they visit the U.S. to attend camp.
-In addition, European arts organizations which have hosted Blue Lake are invited to tour Michigan and the Midwest with a performance itinerary arranged through the Blue Lake International office.
+The Blue Lake International Exchange Program visits approximately 30 communities in many countries across Europe throughout the summer.
+In return for their generous hospitality, we invite the European arts organizations that have hosted Blue Lake International ensembles tour Michigan and the Midwest with a performance itinerary arranged through the Blue Lake International office.
 In many instances, these visiting European groups travel and perform in communities where our own Blue Lake participants reside and often help host.
 The opportunities for lifelong friendships abound through this unique exchange program.